WICG/view-transitions/feature_details.md

   });
 ```

-When the new Document loads, script registers an event listener to be notified if a transition was initiated by the previous Document.
+Now we need to add some code on the new Document.
+When the new Document loads, script registers a listener for a new event type called `handleTransition`.
+The event is dispatched if a transition was initiated by the previous Document.
 The exact Document lifecycle stage before which this event should be registered is TBD.

 ```
 document.documentTransition.addEventListener(
     “handleTransition”, e => {
-        e.startTransition(transitionFrom(e.previousUrl, e.previousElements));
+        e.startTransition(provideTransitionFrom(e.previousUrl, e.previousElements));
     });

-async function transitionFrom(previousUrl, previousElements) {
+async function provideTransitionFrom(previousUrl, previousElements) {
     // Wait for the image on the new page to load before
     // starting the transition.
     await waitForImageLoad();